Beer Battered Vidalia Onion Rings Recipe

 - Remove and drain on paper towels.

 Do you love onion rings as much as we do?
 What do you dip them in?
 How do you like your onion rings?
 Thick or thin?
 Do you like them breaded or beer-battered?
-We’d love to hear what kind are your favorite and what you want to eat with them!
+We’d love to hear what kinds are your favorite and what you want to eat with them!
 If you have extra Vidalia onions, we think you’d love these onion burgers or this Vidalia onion potato salad!!

 MORE OF OUR QUICK AND EASY FAMILY-STYLE RECIPES: